St. Bonaventure picks its next president

 “That is something that Dennis did very well, and the university has done a great job with,” he added.
 “So I know we will be working to build accessible programs and the strongest, most diverse pool of students we can get.”

-St. Bonaventure trustees who led the search for a new president said Gingerich’s understanding of that recent history is one of many things that led them to his selection.
+St. Bonaventure trustees who led the search for a new president said Gingerich’s understanding of the university's recent history and his Franciscan outlook are among many things that led them to his selection.

+Gingerich earned a bachelor's degree in social work from Eastern Mennonite University in Harrisburg, Va., in 1990, then spent six years as a voluntary service worker in New Orleans, coordinating conflict resolution at the Twomey Center for Peace through Justice at Loyola University.

+He went on to earn his master's and his doctorate in sociology from the University of Pennsylvania before teaching at Bluffton and then Cabrini.

+At Cabrini, Gingerich established the Nerney Leadership Institute, the Slattery Center for Humanities and four mission-focused academic centers.
+He also taught an “Inside-Out” course that included Cabrini students and incarcerated students.
+At Scranton, he championed a partnership with a regional state correctional facility that allows incarcerated people to earn an associate degree through courses taught on-site by Scranton faculty.

+During his four-year tenure as Scranton's provost and senior vice president for academic affairs, he renewed its focus on securing federal support for research and programs.
+In the last two years, Scranton received more than $2 million in grants, including funding from NASA, the National Science Foundation and the National Institute for the Humanities.

-The board of trustees chose Gingerich unanimously after a nine-month search led by a committee of trustees, administrators, faculty, staff and students.
-More than 60 members of the campus community participated in on-campus interviews of the finalists, said Tom Missel, the university’s chief communications officer.
+The St. Bonaventure board of trustees chose Gingerich unanimously after a nine-month search led by a committee of trustees, administrators, faculty, staff and students.
+More than 60 members of the campus community participated in on-campus interviews of the finalists, Missel said.

+After Tuesday's announcement, St. Bonaventure's Student Government Association president, Meghan Hall, a member of the search committee, posted on the SGA Instagram account.

+"I deeply believe in Dr. Gingerich's commitment to SBU and I look forward to seeing his leadership, especially with students," she wrote.
+"Having interviewed with him a few times, I can honestly say Dr. Gingerich is a strong fit for the university.
+I am thrilled the search has come to such a satisfying resolution."